GeorgeWhiting/MVF-API/README.md

 Section 1 - expose static data from a local file

 As an account holder
-so that I know how much money I have
+So that I know how much money I have
 I want to check my balance

 As an account holder
-so that I can make sure the correct details are being stored I want to check the details being held about me
+So that I can make sure the correct details are being stored I want to check the details being held about me

+As the customer
+So that I can assess them for overdraft interest
+I want to get a list of accounts in debt

+As the customer
+So that I can contact them and talk about their account I want to get the name, email address, telephone and balance for an account

 ```
 ### Process